mend/renovate-ce-ee/docs/configuration-gitlab.md

 To activate Mend Renovate's webhook ability, a GitLab administrator needs to configure a System Hook that points to the Renovate installation.

-Configure it to point to Mend Renovate's server, e.g. `http://renovate.mycompany.com:3000/webhook` or `https://1.2.3.4/webhook`.
+Configure it to point to Mend Renovate's server, e.g. `http://renovate.mycompany.com:8080/webhook` or `https://1.2.3.4/webhook`.

 Remember: Renovate's webhook listener binds to port 8080 inside its container, but you can map it (using Docker) to whatever external port you require, including port 80.

-Set the "Secret Token" to the same value you configured for `MEND_RNV_GITLAB_WEBHOOK_SECRET` earlier, or set it to `"renovate"` if you left it as default.
+Set the "Secret Token" to the same value you configured for `MEND_RNV_WEBHOOK_SECRET` earlier, or set it to `"renovate"` if you left it as default.

 Set Hook triggers for "Push events", "Merge request events".